China's economy: What next for the Asian powerhouse? | DW | 26.11.2021

 In a recent opinion piece for Project Syndicate, US economist Stephen S. Roach warned against Beijing's "redistribution plus re-regulation" plan, which he said "strikes at the heart of the market-based" reforms that "have underpinned China's growth miracle" since the 1980s.
 Roach said the increase in state control may be a "dangerous miscalculation."

-Zeneglin backed up those comments noting that "strengthening consumption means the retreat of the state, but we're seeing the complete opposite."
+Zenglein backed up those comments, noting that "strengthening consumption means the retreat of the state, but we're seeing the complete opposite."

 A report last month by the US think tank the Atlantic Council and consultancy Rhodium Group called on Beijing to allow the private sector to play a bigger role in the economy and boost cross-border investments to maintain its economic edge.